usaid-cs/yesterday-i-learned/random.md

 1. Facebook's Nigerian offer to free Internet access is [actually just Facebook plus a limited list of sites](https://www.youtube.com/watch?v=ODeImrQs3ME), which disobeys net neutrality.
 1. Cell towers work in disasters because [they have backup batteries](https://www.cbc.ca/news/politics/cellphones-emergencies-batteries-tornado-1.4844158).
 They only last for a few hours, but they do have backups.
 1. "You know what they call alternative medicine that works?
 Medicine." - Tim Minchin
-1. Spoiled bitches that have weddings are also called bridezillas.
 1. [Rodeo clowns](https://en.wikipedia.org/wiki/Rodeo_clown) are also known as rodeo protection athletes.
 1. "Like they say: People use statistics like a drunk man uses a lamp post - for support, not enlightenment"
 1. The name Coralie means, well, "Coral".